AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **SWE** – Society of Women Engineers
 - **PMI** – Project Management Institute
 - **IIL** – International Institute for Learning
+- **Regional and Local Chambers of Commerce** — Great for networking, learning about regional economic development, attending leadership events, and staying connected with business and policy influencers in your area.

   > _This is not a comprehensive list of professional organizations.
 Consider exploring industry-specific, regional, and identity-based associations that align with your goals and values._